menaka-sridhar/19CS404-DBMS-Lab-Manual/Experiment3_DML_Commands/README.md

 **Question 9**
 ---
---Write a query to find all the employees whose salary is between 50000 to 100000 from employeeposition table.
+Write a query to find all the employees whose salary is between 50000 to 100000 from employeeposition table.

 EmpID